dshokouhi/Home-AssistantConfig/README.md

 ### Office Automations
 - Turn on all office lights when the main switch is on
 - Turn off all office lights when main switch is off
-- Turn off office light if one comes on randomly when the main is off

 ### Dog Lights
 - Turn on corner and front door lamp when we leave the house and the sunsets